Art: My

 had a mischievous sense of humour, as previously disclosed in the Shelley

 Jordan incident.
-Though I wasn’t very good at French, I spoke fluent je ne
+Though I wasn’t very good at French, I quickly learned je ne

 comprends pas.